Frequently Asked Questions

 Question: What makes the Premium job board different?

 Because we do not accept every job posting from just every school.
-Employers that want to post jobs on our Premium TEFL job boards have to go through a thorough evaluation process.
-We do this in order to ensure the quality of their job openings and to make sure that only the best TEFL jobs end up on our Premium job boards.
-Long story short: We give you the security of knowing that you will be applying for TEFL jobs in schools that offer high standards and a competitive salary
+Employers that want to post jobs on our Premium job boards have to go through a thorough evaluation process.
+We do this in order to ensure the quality of their openings and to make sure that only the best TEFL jobs end up on our Premium boards.
+We give you the security of knowing that you will be applying for jobs in schools that offer high standards, a pleasant environment, and a highly competitive salary

-Question: How can I apply for jobs on the Premium board?
+Question: How can I apply for jobs on the Premium boards?

 There is a long list of benefits other than just gaining access to our many Premium job boards.
 Start applying for the highest paid teaching jobs at leading schools and secure a teaching position in your preferred location.
 You also receive our latest teaching abroad guide and gain access to our comprehensive directory with contact details and website addresses from 1000's of schools.
-You can buy our Premium-Package for a one-off payment.
-Premium benefits overview
+You can buy the Premium package for a one-off payment, no subscriptions.
+Learn more

 Question: Do I have to sign a contract with the school?